 A Word About False Domestic Violence Charges

 It is common for false domestic violence charges to be filed, especially during a divorce or separation of a couple.
 They are often submitted by clients who are trying to gain custody of children in a divorce or get a “revenge” for infidelity.
+This is just one reason why so many domestic violence cases are filed every year.

 The majority of domestic violence cases have charged the man as the “aggressor” and the woman as the “victim.”
 However, in recent years, more and more men have been coming forward as victims of violence.
 Due to increased awareness, it is becoming evident that men are just as likely to be victims as women.

 Therefore, hiring a Chicago domestic violence attorney is the only way to protect your side of the story and get a strong defense for your case in an Illinois court.
 A domestic violence law firm specializing in this matter can give you a free consultation and legal advice to move the case forward.
+Your attorney must know the domestic violence laws inside and out.
+Domestic violence lawyers have experience that is vital to your defense.

 Orders of Protection